Drugs and alcohol

 Talk To Frank is a resource that provides objective information on drugs and their effects, and advice on how to stop or where to find help.
 It also provides support for those worried about someone else’s drug use.

-The number of so-called ‘legal highs’ has exploded in recent years.
+The availability of new psychoactive substances, previously know as "legal highs", has exploded in recent years.
 These are now covered by the misuse of drugs laws.
 Be aware that none of these drugs have been properly tested to see how toxic they are to humans, so the short-term and long-term effects on health are unknown.

-If you think you are having a serious negative reaction after taking drugs or a 'legal high' that does not fade after some time and fluids, go to A&E at your nearest hospital.
+If you think you are having a serious negative reaction after taking drugs or a new psychoactive substances that does not fade after some time and fluids, go to A&E at your nearest hospital.
 If you experience less serious problems, which persist after a few days, talk to your doctor.

 - NHS Choices Alcohol support